U.S. Estate Planning: Common Trust Types

 Key features:

-Can include children and descendants as remainder beneficiaries
+May include children or descendants as remainder beneficiaries

 Key features:

-Any asset appreciation above the assumed rate passes to beneficiaries tax-free
+Any appreciation above a set rate may benefit beneficiaries

 Charitable Remainder Trust (CRT)